The best cheap laptops of 2024: Performance and reliability on a budget

 by Ryan Houghton |

-Selecting the best laptop can be a challenging and overwhelming task, especially with many brands vying for your attention with their take on a quality cheap laptop.
-HP, Lenovo, and ASUS are trustworthy names, but you’ll still need to narrow down your options from there.
+Selecting the best cheap laptop can be a challenging task, especially with many brands vying for your attention.
+ASUS, HP and Lenovo are trustworthy names, but you'll still need to narrow down your options from there.

 Best cheap laptops of 2024 at a glance:

-We’ve made sure to include a selection of laptops at various affordable price ranges, so there’s sure to be something within your budget, whether that's anything under £1000 or even down to under £300.
-It is worth noting that if you’re concerned about the longevity and durability of your laptop, spending a little extra for improved specs can go a long way.
+If you're concerned about the longevity and durability of your laptop, spending a little extra for improved specs can go a long way.
 This is especially true in regard to storage and graphics.
+However, there are quality options here which come in under £1000 (and even under £300).

 All prices are correct at the time of writing.
 Prices, stock and deals are subject to change without notice.